 Consequences of Recurrent Depression: Is Stopping Effective Antidepressant Medications Ever Safe

 Drs.
 Severe, Greden and Reddy recently published an article in FOCUS – APA.

 U-M Department of Psychiatry Experts Descend Upon San Francisco for American Psychiatric Association’s Annual Meeting

 Experts available to comment on a wide range of topics

 - Visiting Research Fellow in Global Health and Social Medicine, Harvard Medical School

 - Baystate Medical Center Psychiatry Residency, University of Massachusetts Medical School

-- Global Mental Health fellowship, Partners in Health - Harvard Medical School
+- Dr. Mario Pagenel Fellowship in Global Mental Health, Partners in Health - Harvard Medical School

 - State University of Haiti, MD